| Extra Information: | Born at Bowdon in 1880, the son of James &

 - born: Weaverham, Cheshire.
 Plus 1 younger

 brother and his paternal grand-mother.
-No trace
+His wife

 1939 National Registration - 14 Charter Road,